pechorka/async-archetucture/initial_architecture.md

 AccountLog:
 1) UserID uuid
 2) Reason enum // enum values are: task assignment, task completion, payday
-3) Sum float // can be positive or negative
+3) Sum int // can be positive or negative
 3) When datetime

 ### API